LaharB/VSDsquadron_mini_research_internship/README.md

 ### 2) Compiltion using Ofast mode
 We now perform the RISC-V compilation of the C code using ofast mode using the following command :

-<mark>riscv64-unknown-elf-gcc -Ofast -mabi=lp64 -march=rv64i -o sum1ton.o sum1ton.c
+``riscv64-unknown-elf-gcc -Ofast -mabi=lp64 -march=rv64i -o sum1ton.o sum1ton.c``

 ![Alt text](<Ofast mode riscv compiling.png>)

 And again give the command :
-<mark>riscv64-unknown-elf-objdump -d sum1ton.o | less</mark> to see the assembly level instructions.We count the number of instructions in the same manner and find it to be 11 as well.
+``riscv64-unknown-elf-objdump -d sum1ton.o | less`` to see the assembly level instructions.We count the number of instructions in the same manner and find it to be 11 as well.

 ![Alt text](<Ofast mode calculation of number of instructions.png>)